adamschlesinger/website/res/pages/projects.md

 probably say a shit ton more about this project so i may periodically update this. and if anyone wants to give me a few million to build a team to make it right my contact page is over there -->

-unity, firebase, chromecast, ios, android, js (ugh)
+`unity, firebase, chromecast, ios, android, js`

 # cdk